 5 Steps to Take Now to Reduce Data Loss Risk When Employees Leave

-According to Osterman Research, the median job tenure for US employees is a little more than four years, a typical organization will experience approximately 24% turnover in their workforce every year, and many of those leaving will take data with them when they leave.
+According to Osterman Research, the median job tenure for US employees is a little more than four years, and a typical organization will experience approximately 24% turnover in their workforce every year.
+And any of those leaving could take data with them when they leave.